open-watcom/open-watcom-v2/bld/hdr/readme.txt

 name, usually by truncation, if necessary.
 Programmers may still refer to the long name in their programs---and they are encouraged to do so.
-The Open Watcom compiler will look for the transformed name if it can't open the long name by consulting the mappings in _ialias.h.
+The Open Watcom compiler will look for the transformed name if it can't open the long name by consulting the mappings in "_preincl.h".

 In addition to the headers required by the C and C++ standards, Open Watcom also provides several non-standard headers that are part of Open